 The lock screen button and menu are disabled by default in an unauthenticated session.
 However, they can still be displayed in KDE.
 In KDE, to disable the lock screen button and menu for a particular user, add the following lines to the configuration file $Home/.kde/share/config/kdeglobals.
 For example:

 [KDE Action Restrictions] action/lock_screen=false

 However, if the KDE Action Restrictions parameter is configured as immutable in a global wide kdeglobals file such as /usr/share/kde-settings/kde-profile/default/share/config/kdeglobals, the user configuration has no effect.

-To resolve this issue, try to modify the system-wide kdeglobals file to remove the [$i] tag at the [KDE Action Restrictions] section or directly use the system-wide configuration to disable the lock screen button and menu.
+To resolve this issue, modify the system-wide kdeglobals file to remove the [$i] tag at the [KDE Action Restrictions] section or directly use the system-wide configuration to disable the lock screen button and menu.
 For details about the KDE configuration, see the KDE System Administration/Kiosk/Keys page.